Accessible Technology Initiative

-CSU Executive Order 926, which went into effect on January 1, 2005, establishes the policy, specifies campus responsibilities, and offers supplemental guidance to ensure that the proper and integrated actions of each campus are effectively mobilized to comply with the policy and law.
+CSU Executive Order 1111 (May 2018) updates EO 926, which went into effect on January 1, 2005.
+EO 1111 establishes the policy, specifies campus responsibilities, and offers supplemental guidance to ensure that the proper and integrated actions of each campus are effectively mobilized to comply with the policy and law.

 The CSU Accessible Technology Initiative (ATI) was established to help campuses implement the electronic and information technology (E&IT) aspects of the policy.
 Through ATI communities of practice, Cal Poly works collaboratively with the Chancellor’s Office and other CSU campuses to develop plans, identify resources, and establish standards and practices for achieving the goals of the ATI.

-Under the executive sponsorship of the Vice Provost for Information Technology/Chief Information Officer, Cal Poly is working concurrently to achieve compliance in three priority areas:
+Cal Poly is working concurrently to achieve compliance in the CSU-ATI's three priority areas: